paulasdev/Fresh-E-Mart/README.md

 The colour palette was created using the [Coolors](https://coolors.co/7b3307-113719-2b8a3e-415f47-aad0b2) to generate some colour codes as inspiration for the site.

-**Site Structure**

-Fresh-E-Mart is a 4 sections and 2 pages website.
-The home page is the default loading page. the other sections are accessible from the navigation menu at all times.

-**Wireframes**

-The Wireframes were produced using [Balsamiq](https://balsamiq.com/).
-The final site varies from the wireframes due to developments that occurred during the building process.

 **Typography**

 Google Fonts was used for the following fonts: